Law for Prevention of Damage to State of Israel through Boycott: Legislative history

 On 5 July 2010 a private bill was introduced into the Israeli parliament, the Knesset, sponsored by Knesset members Ze'ev Elkin and Dalia Itzik and a group of members from Likud, Shas, Yisrael Beiteinu, United Torah Judaism and the National Union.
-The bill distinguished between three types of boycotts: a boycott imposed by a resident or citizen of Israel, a boycott imposed by a foreign resident or citizen, and a boycott imposed by a foreign political entity through a law enacted by the foreign political entity.
+The bill distinguished between three types of boycotts: A boycott imposed by a resident or citizen of Israel, a boycott imposed by a foreign resident or citizen, and a boycott imposed by a foreign political entity through a law enacted by the foreign political entity.
 The proposal stated that such a boycott is a civil wrong and a criminal offense punishable by a fine.
 After debate in a Knesset committee, the bill was changed to remove any criminality, i.e. it only provides for civil penalties, and to allow it to apply to anyone regardless of the nationality of the person who publicizes the boycott.
 The revised bill was published on 2 March 2011.
-It was approved by the Knesset on 12 July 2011 with the vote 47-38, with opposition factions voting against the bill.
-Netanyahu and another 10 ministers, including Defence Minister Ehud Barak, were absent during the voting.
+It was approved by the Knesset on 12 July 2011 with the vote 47–38, with opposition factions voting against the bill.
+Prime Minister Benjamin Netanyahu and another 10 ministers, including Defence Minister Ehud Barak, were absent during the voting.

 Opponents of the law argued that it violated the principle of freedom of expression.
 The supporters of the bill, led by Netanyahu, contended that the law doesn't and only prevents harmful actions being taken against the State of Israel or its citizens.